G-Research/ParquetSharp/docs/Encryption.md

 ## Arrow API Compatibility

-Note that the above examples use the `ParquetFileReader` and `ParquetFileWriter` classes, but encryption may also be used with the Arrow API.
+Note that the above examples use the `ParquetSharp.ParquetFileReader` and `ParquetSharp.ParquetFileWriter` classes, but encryption may also be used with the Arrow API.
 The `ParquetSharp.Arrow.FileReader` and `ParquetSharp.Arrow.FileWriter` constructors
-accept `ReaderProperties` and `WriterProperties` parameters respectively, which can have encryption properties configured.
+accept `ParquetSharp.ReaderProperties` and `ParquetSharp.WriterProperties` parameters
+respectively, which can have encryption properties configured.